MedadRufus/concordance-proof-reading/DEPLOY.md

 Quick deploy (cPanel Passenger WSGI) — secure & production notes

+1. Clone this repo to your server
-1. Create a Python app in cPanel and point its app root to this repo folder.
+2. Create a Python app in cPanel and point its app root to this repo folder.
-2. Run the pip installer via the cPanel Python app UI
+3. Run the pip installer via the cPanel Python app UI
-5. After restarting the app, visit the app URL.
+4. After restarting the app, visit the app URL.
 The root page provides the upload UI.

 Production & Security recommendations:
 - HTTPS: Always enable TLS (let’s encrypt or your certificate).
 HSTS header is set by the app; make sure your site is only served over HTTPS.